qmjae/CPE019_HOA10/README.md

 # CNN Weather Classifier

 This is a web application built with Flask that allows users to upload images of weather conditions and predicts the weather class using a trained convolutional neural network model.
+This model has an a valid accuracy of 91.11

 ## Getting Started